Kaoticz/Skills-Showcase/README.md

     - **xUnit** is used for unit testing.
     - **GitHub Actions** CI/CD pipeline to build and publish the NuGet packages.

-- **[Miaumarro-API]**: Back-end component of the Miaumarro petshop platform, written with **ASP NET Core Web API**.
+- **[Miaumarro-API]**: Back-end component of the Miaumarro petshop e-commerce, written with **ASP NET Core Web API**.
 The API allows for user registration and authentication, product search and purchase, and scheduling appointments for services.
 It was developed in a team of four people, where I assumed the leadership role for the project from inception to fruition while also mentoring the other team members so they could keep up with the project's pace and objectives.
     - **EF Core** and **LinqToDb** are used to store and retrieve user data from a **SQLite** database.
-    - **Authentication** is a prerequisite for most endpoints, accomplished through **JWT Tokens**, with additional **Authorization** required for endpoints with restricted access levels.
+    -  Implementation of **authentication** and **authorization** flows in the API with **JWT Tokens**.
     - **OneOf** is used to return strongly-typed responses from the endpoints, mitigating potential bugs during development.
     - **xUnit** is used for unit testing.